Jamie's Finance: Personal Philosophy

 What is in your control: how much you save, whether you invest, whether you educate yourself, and whether you panic or stay the course when things look uncertain.
 That is it.
 That is the whole game.

-Epictetus — born a slave, became one of the most influential philosophers in history — drew the same line.
+Epictetus, born a slave and one of the most influential philosophers in history, drew the same line.
 Focus your energy on what you can change.
 Release your grip on what you cannot.
 This is not resignation.
 It is the most productive stance available to you.

 Ready to start?